 The Command Processing module can automatically calculate the interlockings in Runtime.
 These interlockings are based on the dynamic status of an electricity grid.
 The topology of the grid is configured via ALC.
-If the command input detects that the execution of a command corresponds to the interlocking condition, the execution of the command is prevented.
+If the Command Processing detects that the execution of a command corresponds to the interlocking condition, the execution of the command is prevented.

-Example: Using the ALC configuration and the current states (ON/OFF) of sources, Switches, disconnectors etc. the command input can automatically detect that the execution of a command would lead to the status "Voltage towards ground".
+Example: Using the ALC configuration and the current states (ON/OFF) of sources, Switches, disconnectors etc. the Command Processing can automatically detect that the execution of a command would lead to the status "Voltage towards ground".
 In this case, the execution of the command will be suppressed.

-The evaluation of the topological interlockings from the ALC for the Command Processing is configured centrally - for the respective project.
-In doing so, a decision is also made as to whether a user can unlock an interlocking (provided they also have the authorization level for unlocking for the action).
+The check of the topological interlockings for the Command Processing in the ALC Model is configured individually for each project.
+This configuration also determines whether a user can unlock an interlocking (provided they also have the authorization level for unlocking for the action).